Outliving One's Offspring

 - In Fullmetal Alchemist this happens to a few people.

-- Pinako Rockbell's only son and daughter-in-law were murdered by Scar during the Ishvalan conflict, leaving her to raise her granddaughter Winry alone.
+- Pinako Rockbell's only son and daughter-in-law were killed during the Ishvalan conflict, leaving her to raise her granddaughter Winry alone.

 - Sig and Izumi Curtis lost their only child at his birth.